 Even with perfect use, contraception is not 100% effective.
 People should discuss birth control options with a healthcare professional to find the right option for them.

 Best for permanent birth control: Vasectomy

 A vasectomy is the

 To cut or tie this tube, a doctor may carry out a minimally invasive outpatient procedure or a more complex surgical procedure.
 The appropriate option depends on a person’s needs and overall health.

 While some vasectomies are reversible, the effectiveness of these procedures depends on the method and skill of the healthcare professional performing the vasectomy.

 It also takes time — usually about 3 months — for a vasectomy to become fully effective, so a couple must use alternative methods of contraception during this time.

 The success rate of vasectomies is

-Condoms are a popular and accessible barrier method that can reduce the risk of pregnancy and sexually transmitted infections.
+Condoms are a popular and accessible barrier method that can reduce the risk of pregnancy and STIs.
 They come in various shapes, colors, and sizes, and some include a spermicidal lubricant to help kill sperm.